Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 The archive section focuses on Old Software and explains why legacy software exists and how this is 'perpetrated' by the IT Industry for both good and insidious reasons.

-Legacy software such as Internet Explorer is not compatible with today's Operating Systems.
+Legacy software such as Internet Explorer is incompatible with today's Operating Systems.
 Legacy Operating Systems become obsolete and are subject to increased cyberattack as vendors stop producing security patches.

 Are you generally using old software and unaware of the risk and consequences of not upgrading to software that is in support?